mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_promote.md

 1. Export the APIs and applications that you wish to promote from API Manager (as a `.dat` file in JSON format).
 For example, select the front-end APIs that you wish to export, and click **Manage selected** > **Export API collection**.

     Alternatively, you can export using the API Manager REST API.
-For more details, see [API Manager REST APIs](/docs/apim_reference/api_mgmt_rest_api/).
+For more information, see [API Manager REST APIs](/docs/apim_reference/api_mgmt_rest_api/).
 2. Create your `promotion.properties` file to specify how your APIs and applications are promoted.
 See [Generate your promotion.properties file](#generate-your-promotionproperties-file).
 3. Place your exported API and application files (`.dat`) and your generated `promotion.properties` file in the same directory.